Things to Do, Places to Go, People to See

 Aug 25 - The Lustre Kings - Join us for a performance by Bromley favorites for all seasons... the Lustre Kings swinging good rock 'n' roll is sure to please.
 Band plays on the Sun Deck (weather permitting) from 1-4pm.

-Sept 2 - Jack Waldheim - Enjoy live music that ranges in style from funky old blues, to slam poetry, to acoustic rock and whatever else they be feeling.
+Sept 2 - Jack Waldheim - Enjoy live music that ranges in style from funky old blues to slam poetry, to acoustic rock and whatever else they are feeling.
 Band plays on the Sun Deck (weather permitting) from 1-4pm.